department-of-veterans-affairs/vets-website/va-gov/pages/records/get-military-records.md

 <h4>If you're looking for the records of a Veteran and you're not the Veteran's next of kin</h4>

-<b>If the Veteran was discharged more than 62 years ago, you can order a copy of their military records.
+<b>If the Veteran was discharged more than 62 years ago</b>, you can order a copy of their military records.
 The National Archives makes all records open to the public 62 years after discharge. <br>
 <a href="https://www.archives.gov/personnel-records-center/military-personnel/ompf-archival-requests">Learn how to access archived records</a>. <br>

 <b>If the Veteran was discharged less than 62 years ago,</b> you may be able to request limited information from their Official Military Personnel File. <br>